 Growing up in ancient Athens

-Athenian boys played games similar to today’s hockey and they also participated in a lot of different types of athletics, including road races, wrestling and calisthenics.
-Since they usually played naked, girls were forbidden to watch any athletic competitions.
+Athenian boys played games similar to today’s hockey and participated in a variety of sports, including road races, wrestling, and calisthenics.
+Since they usually played unclothed, girls were forbidden from observing competitions.

-Overall, women and girls were not expected perform much physical activity for recreational purposes.
+Overall, women and girls were not expected to perform much physical activity for recreational purposes.

 Children in ancient Greece usually occupied their time playing with toys and games.
-We know from archaeological research that they played with balls, miniature chariots, rattles, yo-yos, rocking horses, and dolls and animals made from clay.
+We know from archaeological research that they played with balls, miniature chariots, rattles, yo-yos, rocking horses, dolls, and animals made from clay.

-Boys were taught at home by their mothers until they were 6 or 7 years old.
-In Athens, all further education was left up to the father, and students were taught by private schoolmasters after that age.
+Boys received instruction at home by their mothers until the age of six to seven, but all further education was the responsibility of the father while students were taught by private schoolmasters after that age.

-The boys from wealthy families were taken to school by a trusted slave.
-The students learned to write by using a stylus on wax-covered tablets.
+Boys from wealthy families were escorted to school by a trusted slave, and students learned to write using a stylus on wax-covered tablets.
 Books were exceptionally expensive, so they were very rare.

-The students in Athens learned to add, subtract, multiply, and divide.
+Students in Athens learned to add, subtract, multiply, and divide.
 They also learned about fractions.
-Students learned the poems of Homer — surely knowing much of them by heart — and how to play the lyre.
+Students learned the poems of Homer—surely knowing much of them by heart— and how to play the lyre.

 Wealthy children also learned to ride horseback.
 Other sports included wrestling, archery, using a sling, and swimming.
-At age 14 boys attended a higher school for four more years.
-Then at age 18 boys were sent to a military school from which they would graduate at age 20.
+At age fourteen, boys attended a higher school for four additional years until they were eighteen at which time they were sent to a military school from which they would graduate at age 20.